About the Journal

 Frequency

-JERP is published three times a year, with issues released in January-MarchApril-July, and August-November.
-This triannual publication schedule ensures a consistent dissemination of high-quality research and scholarly contributions in the field of education.
+JERP is published three times a year, in March, July, and November.
+This schedule helps share high-quality research and knowledge in education regularly.

 Objectives